 By starting with the SAFe values and principles, you can look at your business opportunities, risks, priorities and challenges and get a sense if SAFe is a good fit for addressing the challenges your organization faces.
 Keep in mind that it will potentially call into question how you do business, what you value and how you present your value proposition to your customers.
 If you are looking at SAFe, then you already believe there might be problems, or at least potential problems, with the current order of things.

 If you are planning to start a SAFe Transformation (or maybe you’ve started but could use some guidance), I encourage you to reach out for help.
 An experienced outsider, specifically an experienced SPC who has been involved in several transformations, can help you put things into perspective.
-Whether you want assistance in building your roadmap and strategy or are in deep need of a cultural assessment, we're here to help!
+Whether you want assistance in building your roadmap and strategy or are in deep need of a cultural assessment, contact us!
+We're here to help.

 Written by Travis Reed